 Certifications and Degrees

-Those lacking certification bring in much lower salaries than OSHA 30 hour Certificate Holder Holders, who make about $61K per year.
+OSHA 30 hour Certificate Holder Holders are compensated at a much higher rate than non-authorized workers, bringing in close to $61K per year.
 Bigger paychecks are awarded to Certified Public Accountants with credentials; these people earn around $50K annually on average.
-The best paid folks at State of Florida (FL) have a B.A. in Business & Marketing, earning $63K per year.
+The highest-paying degree here is an Associate's Degree; State of Florida (FL) awards $60K to these degree-holders.

 Benefits and Perks